5 Signs of Bad Clients & How To Deal With Them

 If you want to go a step further, set up automations in MailChimp or ActiveCampaign, and put your new users into a funnel.
 Nurture them slowly by sending them helpful emails with tips and tricks to get started.

-Another great way of showing instead of telling (each client individually) is to rely on client reporting.
+Another great way of showing instead of telling (each client individually) is to use client reporting.
 Embed reports into your SPP client portal and allow your clients to access them whenever they want.
 This reduces questions about your performance.

 Keep an eye on your process